solliancenet/azure-databricks-dev-guide/overview/compare-to-hdinsight-spark.md

 ## Workspace

 One of the core strengths of Azure Databricks is its approach in creating a collaborative space for teams of people, from data scientists and engineers to data architects.
-While HDInsight Spark is naturally configured for a single user account, with all work being performed from the context of a single cluster, though domain-joined clusters do allow for more users, Azure Databricks comes with a central workspace.
-This is the landing place for team members to share notebooks and other artifacts, create folders, clone files, view documentation and release notes, and view other's work.
+While HDInsight Spark is naturally configured for a single user account, with all work being performed from the context of a single cluster, though domain-joined clusters do allow for more users, Azure Databricks comes with a [central workspace](../workspace/workspace-overview.md).
+This is the landing place for team members to create and share notebooks, libraries, and dashboards, create folders, clone files, view documentation and release notes, and view other's work.
+Each user has their own private home folder that isn't shared.
 Clusters are created and managed within the workspace, and executed against a common set of data and notebooks.
 The focus is taken off individual clusters and instead drawn into a collaborative environment that spans cluster lifecycles and emphasizes accessibility of data.

 ![Screenshot showing the Workspace and user folders](media/azure-databricks-workspace.png 'Azure Databricks Workspace')